JJSalsbury/solo-spike/README.md

 ## To use React-Vis

-I created a CRA amd installed the React-Vis library using NPM.
+I created a CRA and installed the React-Vis library using NPM.
 Then, I was able to explore different charts and figure out their implementation.

 reference 1: [http://uber.github.io/react-vis/]